 Exception: When paraphrasing, you do not have to directly cite common knowledge.
 Common knowledge is information that is widely known and can be found in multiple places.
 For example, writing that Ronald Reagan was a U.S. Republican president would be considered common knowledge, so it would not need to be cited.
 However, when in doubt, it is always better to cite than run the risk of plagiarism.

-- Acknowledging the author in an in-text citation but failing to include quotation marks around any terms or phrasing that you have borrowed from the author.
+- Avoid acknowledging the author in an in-text citation but failing to include quotation marks around any terms or phrasing that you have borrowed from the author.